|

 Diagnostic testing

-A direct test can be performed to identify the mutation in the gene by testing for the common
+A direct test can be performed to identify the mutation in the gene by testing for

-See: Testing the disease-causing gene for mutations
+patients ethnic origin.
+See: Testing the disease-causing

 Carrier testing

-The options and limitations of carrier screening for the various GSDs are noted above.
+The options and limitations of carrier screening for the various GSDs are noted

-frequency of 1:100 among Ashkenazi Jews.
+with a carrier frequency of 1:100 among Ashkenazi Jews.
+The rest are either very

-The rest are either very rare (GSD-4 and GSD-7) or relatively mild (GSD-3).
+rare (GSD-4 and GSD-7) or relatively mild (GSD-3).

-It is important that relatives of patients with GSD clarify which mutations are present in the
+It is important that relatives of patients with GSD clarify which mutations are

-patient or parents in their family in order to ascertain that they are included in the
+present in the patient or parents in their family in order to ascertain that they

-battery of mutations routinely tested for - otherwise it will be necessary to expand the list of
+are included in the battery of mutations routinely tested for - otherwise it will

-mutations tested for and/or examine the partner.
 This will be discussed in genetic counseling.

-See also: "Introduction to population DNA screening for autosomal recessive diseases such as
+See also: "Introduction to population DNA screening

-Cystic fibrosis and others".
+for autosomal recessive diseases such as Cystic fibrosis and others".

 Fetal testing